fernandonr189/gogdl-cli/README.md

 This is a command-line tool for downloading games from Gog.
 It provides a simple way to login and download games.

+## Current state

+I started this project because i don't like the idea of too many electron based apps on my system.
+I really like Heroic Games Launcher, i love playing on linux, so i decided to build my own tool in a language that i like, which is Rust :)

+Of course it is still not feature-complete, i'm building this in my free time, that's also part of the reason that i'm starting this as a CLI tool.
+This will allow me to focus on the core features and functionalities that are necessary for a good experience.
+Once i'm done with the core features, i'll start working on the GUI version of this tool.

+Right now, the tool is in its early stages and is not yet ready for regular use.
+However, i'm working hard to make it as user-friendly as possible.

+I've managed to play games without any issues so far downloading games with this tool and importing them on steam.

 ## Usage:

 - Login to your Gog account: